amendelson/usc-course-spring-2019/week8/README.md

 * [US Census](https://geocoding.geo.census.gov/): Free!
 But not the most accurate option.
 US addresses only.
 * [Google Maps API](https://developers.google.com/maps/documentation/geocoding/start): Very accurate (but not perfect).
 2,500 free geocodes per day.
 Pay beyond that.
 API Key required
 * [Geocodio](https://www.geocod.io/): API or upload.
 Fast, relatively cheap, accurate.

+---

+### Homework

+Install some stuff, create some accounts.

+* R: [Go here](https://cran.cnr.berkeley.edu/) to install R
+* Github: [Go here](https://github.com/) to create a Github account.
+Or, if you already have one, log in to amke sure you know the username and password.
+* Miniconda: [Go here](https://conda.io/miniconda.html) to download and install.
+Download the `python 2.7` version.